danielroe/typed-vuex/docs/content/en/customisation.md

 }
 ```

-<alert>If you are using a custom accessor in a Nuxt project, bear in mind that `useAccessor` used on its own will treat modules as non-namespaced unless they include `namespaced: true`.</alert>
+<d-alert>If you are using a custom accessor in a Nuxt project, bear in mind that `useAccessor` used on its own will treat modules as non-namespaced unless they include `namespaced: true`.</d-alert>

 ## Typing your custom accessor